Award applications

 The award consists of:

-- registration fees to attend the conference, including a dinner ticket (when the conference is not held online)
+• registration fees to attend the conference, including a dinner ticket

 Applications should include:

-- the Philip Batterham Conference Prize application cover sheet – download the cover sheet here
+• the Philip Batterham Conference Award application cover sheet

-- the applicant’s CV (no more than 2 pages)
+• the applicant’s CV (no more than two pages)

 The award consists of: